 With everything else in the various exhibits coming to "life", why didn't all the model planets in the aerospace museum start rotating?
 That would have been cool, and kept up the pattern of how paintings in the art gallery kept moving in the background.

 Most of the stuff that comes to life are things that either were or represent living beings.
-As far as I recall, the gates don't start moving on their own, the furniture doesn't start scampering through the hallways, and the trash cans don't start calling "Feed me!", so it doesn't just imbue everything with life and motion.
+As far as to recall, the gates don't start moving on their own, the furniture doesn't start scampering through the hallways, and the trash cans don't start calling "Feed me!", so it doesn't just imbue everything with life and motion.
 As planets aren't alive in the same sense a Pharaoh or a Tyrannosaurus Rex or Teddy Roosevelt were alive, they don't get animated.

 So, Larry quit his job as night guard between the two movies... and they didn't replace him?
 At the beginning of the sequel, he spends the night in the museum, and he is the only person there.
 He's been gone for two years, shouldn't there be someone else doing his old job?